-Salted Peanut Marshmallow Bars are easy to make and tastes similar to Payday Candy Bars.
+Salted Peanut Marshmallow Bars are easy to make and tastes like Payday Candy Bars.
 Great for afternoon snacks and packing in lunches!

 These cookie bars that taste like Pay Day bars are perfect for packing into lunches or as an afternoon pick-me-up.